causztic/is_uen/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Caveats

+This gem does not verify the existence of UENs.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/is_uen.
+Bug reports and pull requests are welcome on GitHub at https://github.com/causztic/is_uen.

 ## License